lhings/java_lhings_library/README.md

 The library needs Java 5 or newer.

-Bear in mind that you will also need to download the dependencies of the library:

-* Apache Commons Codec version => 1.6 - http://commons.apache.org/proper/commons-codec/download_codec.cgi

-* Apache Commons Logging version => 1.1.3 - http://commons.apache.org/proper/commons-logging/download_logging.cgi

-* Apache Http Client version => 4.3.1, including fluent-hc.jar, httpclient.jar, httpclient-cache.jar, httpcore.jar and httpmime.jar - http://hc.apache.org/downloads.cgi

-* Java UUID generator version => 3.1.3 - http://wiki.fasterxml.com/JugDownload

-* JSON for Java reference implementation - https://github.com/douglascrockford/JSON-java

-For your convenience, a zip file with all the dependencies is included in the release.
-Also you can read the [javadoc](http://lhings.github.io/java_lhings_library/).
+Maven is used for development, compile with `mvn compile`.
+To generate a jar file, execute `mvn package`.

+Read the [javadoc](http://lhings.github.io/java_lhings_library/).
 You can find further help in:

 * Community & Help: